 Add up all the time you spend in your car during a normal week.
 Your car gets you virtually everywhere you need to be, and with the AC on, you might not realize just how much time that means you are sitting in direct sunlight.

-Even lower level window tinting can eliminate up to 99.9% of the harmful UVA/UVB rays that are flowing into your car.
-Tint will also protect from direct and indirect glare, which can be more harmful than just sunlight and cause driving distractions.
+Even lower-level window tinting can eliminate up to 99.9% of the harmful UVA/UVB rays that are flowing into your car.
+The tint will also protect from direct and indirect glare, which can be more harmful than just sunlight and cause driving distractions.
 Glare can come from snow or water or other cars and will intensify the effects of harmful rays.

 Protection from potential theft and glass shattering.